-If you want to ensure the hottest result possible, you can preheat the blender container, coffee cup or mug, and even melt the butter beforehand.
+If you want to ensure the hottest result possible, you can preheat the blender container, coffee cup, or mug, and even melt the butter beforehand.

 Normally, when I have a triple espresso in the morning, my mind is very alert, but my body is still waking up.
-With the addition of the coconut oil and butter, both my body and mind quickly feel energized; in other words, I am not struggling with whether to go back to bed or stay up.
+With the addition of coconut oil and butter, both my body and mind quickly feel energized; in other words, I am not struggling with whether to go back to bed or stay up.

-Even though it is recommended not to use salted butter, when I initially tried Bulletproof Coffee, I only had the salted version of Kerrygold butter, so I tried it.
+Even though it is recommended not to use salted butter when I initially tried Bulletproof Coffee, I only had the salted version of Kerrygold butter, so I tried it.
 It tasted great.
 I then followed up with the unsalted version, and honestly, I could not tell the difference.
 It might be because the amount of butter I use is relatively low compared to some other recipes I have seen.

 The first day, it made me a little sick to my stomach, so I reduced the amount of coconut oil and butter, and just built up to the amounts listed above.
 Some folks use a lot more of each, though I am sticking with these ratios for now.
 If you use MCT oil in your recipe, gradually increase the dosage to allow your body time to process it.
-Standard advice is start with 1/2 teaspoon a day and work up from there.
+The standard advice is to start with 1/2 teaspoon a day and work up from there.